Space (punctuation)

 Typesetting can use spaces of varying widths, just as it can use graphic characters of varying widths.
 Unlike graphic characters, typeset spaces are commonly stretched in order to align text.
-The typewriter, on the other hand, typically has only one width for all characters, including spaces.
+A typewriter, on the other hand, typically has only one width for all characters, including spaces.
 Following widespread acceptance of the typewriter, some typewriter conventions influenced typography and the design of printed works.

 Computer representation of text facilitates getting around mechanical and physical limitations such as character widths in at least two ways: